finnigar/finnigar/README.md

     * To use _italicized_ font:
       * Place an underscore (_) at the beginning and end of the word or phrase you would like bolded.
  3. **Bulleted and Numbered Lists**
-    * To use lists, they must start on a new line.
-Also, each item of the list must start on a new line.
+    * Each item of a list must be on its own line.
     * To create a new line, put two spaces after the previous line, and hit enter.
     * To use a bulleted list:
       * Create a new line.